Council’s energy projects

 As a council, we’ve signed up to Climate Local, set out our vision for a low carbon North East Lincolnshire, and we’re working with stakeholders and partners to make that vision a reality.

-As part of a pilot project to reduce the council’s energy bills and carbon emissions, Photovoltaic (PV) solar panels have been fitted to the roof at Cleethorpes Leisure Centre.
+As part of a pilot project to reduce the council’s energy bills and carbon emissions, we have installed photovoltaic (PV) solar panels at six sites across the borough.

 The Photovoltaic panels work by capturing free energy from the sun which is then converted into electricity, which can be harnessed within the council buildings.